umershabir/hackers-rank-problems/README.md

-# algoPractive
+# Hackers rank algorithm problems explained.

-contain all the algo problems I solved
+Contain all the algorithm problems of hackers rank.